wbopan/obsidian-liquid-glass/README.md

 Selected features are enabled by default.
 [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) is **_not_** required.

-However, if you prefer to customize your own experience, Baseline provides extensive customization options.
+However, if you prefer to customize your own experience, Liquid Glass provides extensive customization options.

 ## Philosophy

 ### Less _and_ more

-Baseline delivers a clean, modern, and polished foundation right out of the box, with endless customization options to let you tailor Obsidian to your heart's content.
-Every option is thoughtfully designed to ensure Baseline stays both simple and beautiful.
+Liquid Glass delivers a clean, modern, and polished foundation right out of the box, with endless customization options to let you tailor Obsidian to your heart's content.
+Every option is thoughtfully designed to ensure Liquid Glass stays both simple and beautiful.

 ### A love letter to the community

-Baseline aspires to stand among the community’s leading themes, alongside Minimal, AnuPpuccin, ITS, and others.
-Shaped by the community, Baseline gives back through a rich collection of innovations: polished interface, compact elements, hover sidebars, with more to come.
-With a fully reimagined Obsidian interface, Baseline aims to be more than just a theme, but a fresh starting point, a new baseline for the community going forward.
+Liquid Glass aspires to stand among the community’s leading themes, alongside Minimal, AnuPpuccin, ITS, and others.
+Shaped by the community, Liquid Glass gives back through a rich collection of innovations: polished interface, compact elements, hover sidebars, with more to come.
+With a fully reimagined Obsidian interface, Liquid Glass aims to be more than just a theme, but a fresh starting point.

 ## Credits

-Special thanks to the community for helping make Baseline a reality.
+Special thanks to the community for helping make Liquid Glass a reality.
 Please support them as well!

 ### Community Themes